klingerr/SoDocu/README.md

 * discover requirement sources (like stakeholder or law documents)
 * investigate the system context to identify processes, technical systems a.s.o.
 * identify containing business issues
-* find targets for solving these issues
+* find objectives for solving these issues
-* describe scenarios to achieve the targets (user stories)
+* describe scenarios to achieve the objectives (user stories)
 * strip down these scenarios in atomic requirements divided in data, function, state an quality